 I cried: “Expel the wicked person from among you!”

-but nobody dares to listen.
+but nobody dared to listen.

 The tooth is so rotten

-that it made all the other teeth shake.
+that makes all the other teeth shake.

 I need you, Jesus, to be my King,

 to rule over the snake and the lost children,